 SG: To be taken seriously, I've had to speak up and prove myself where possibly others were given the benefit of the doubt.
-After having children I went to work part-time.
 I wasn't always offered a place at the table but I put myself there and then contributed to the conversation to prove that I was in the right place.
-It's a balance knowing when to push and when to hold back.
+It's a balance knowing when to push and when to hold back